Experts in Adaptive Vehicles & Equipment

 Handicap Van Lifts: What Are Your Options?

-There are lots of ways vans accommodate people with disabilities these days.
+There are lots of handicap lifts for vans to accommodate people with disabilities.
 From pivoting seating systems to adaptive driving hand controls to access ramps and lifts, you’ve got plenty to consider.
 One of the more important decisions you’ll make is picking from the various handicap van lifts on the market.

 Whether you use a wheelchair or a scooter, whether you need side-entry or rear-entry and other factors influence the decision.
 Think about your needs and preferences and consult your driving rehabilitation specialist and dealer to make the most appropriate choice.